demondmoon/snakeGame/README.md

 # snakeGame
-A simple snake game created by Vanilla JavaScript
+A simple snake game created by using Vanilla JavaScript